shef088/Hospital-Management-System/README.md

     npm run dev
     ```

-    This will start the development server on `http://localhost:3000` (or the default Next.js port).
+    * This will start the development server on `http://localhost:3000` (or the default Next.js port).

+## Contributing
+This project was built from scratch for the StackUp Coding Challenge.
+Contributions are not currently being accepted.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Team Members
+[Your Name] - [Your Discord/X Handle]

+[Team Member 2 Name (if applicable)] - [Team Member 2 Discord/X Handle]

+[Team Member 3 Name (if applicable)] - [Team Member 3 Discord/X Handle]

+Contact
+For any questions or inquiries, please contact: [Your Email Address]